coderefinery/automation/_episodes/01-introduction-to-devops.md

 - Combines development and operations
 - Aims at decreasing manual work
-- Automizes building, testing and releasing of software
+- Automatizes building, testing and releasing of software
-- Automized processes can help gaining rapid and reliable release cycles
+- Automatized processes can help gaining rapid and reliable release cycles
 - Promotes also good practices and brings other value

 ---